Aaron Swartz's Non-Martyrdom

 Instead, the dominant meme of prosecutorial misconduct and overreach has emerged, which is a completely new issue that has had no connection with the free culture movement until now.
 This idea has two variants: the first, that Carmen Ortiz, the prosecutor, was uniquely corrupt - she used extreme methods because she was politically ambitious and wanted another notch on her belt; the second, that Ortiz is not especially brutal, the US criminal justice system as whole lacks proportionality, it regularly bullies and intimidates defendants in an attempt to be “tough on crime.”

 The second claim is certainly true, and I don’t know enough about Ortiz to know if those allegations are true.
-But that’s not really relevant.
+But that’s not important anyway.
 What matters is that the movement could have had its martyr, but they rejected him.
 Rather than claiming his death was a consequence of the government’s opposition to an open internet, they insist that the cause was prosecutorial overreach, a problem completely unrelated to the movement’s agenda.

 To continue Lessig’s already absurd analogy, it’s as if civil rights leaders reacted to MLK’s death by mobilizing the movement against the availability of sniper rifles like the one used by in his assassination.
 That’s basically what’s happening as the free culture movement backs Rep. Lofgren’s proposal bearing his name—Aaron’s Law—which would modify the specific law that allowed the prosecutor to charge him with felonies.